Jops-Garcia/crudAPI/README.md

 npm install
 ```
 <p>
-  after that you must change the mongoURL at .env archive to your database link
+  After that you must change the mongoURL at .env archive to your database link
 </p>

 <p>